Cosmetic crossing changes of fibered knots: Commutator length and Dehn twists

 Thus we have $<T_a^q(b), b>= <b, b>+q<a,b>$ which, since $T_a^q(b)=b$, gives $q=0$ as desired.
 If $a$ is separating, we appeal to the geometric intersection number.
 For $b$ a simple closed loop on $\Sigma$ let $i(a,b)$ denote the intersection number; the minimum number of intersections in the isotopy classes of $a$ and $b$.
 Since we assumed that $a$ is homotopically essential on $\Sigma$, we can find $b$ so that $i(a,b)\neq 0$.
-Proposition 1, Expos\'e 4 \cite{kn:trav} implies the following:
+By Expos\'e 4 \cite{kn:trav} we have the following:

 Since $T_a^q=1$, we have $0=i(b,\ b)=i(T_a^q(b),\ b)$.
 Thus we obtain $|q|\ (i(a, \ b))^2=0$; which implies that $q=0$.